pacstall/pacstall-programs/make-a-pacscript.md

 `description` is a description of the package.
 Try to keep the description as close to the original as possible (e.g neofetch’s is `A command-line system information tool written in bash 3.2+`.)

 `breaks` are where you put the packages that will break if you install this package.
 An example would be foo and foo-git.
 They both install to the same files, but different sources.
 It is not needed unless you are making a `-git` package or `-bin`.

+`replace` are name of the apt package that this package replaces, the user will be asked to continue before the apt package is removed.

 `hash` is the output of running `sha256sum 1.0.zip` (from the example above).
 You just need the number and not the number + file name.